ArielMejiaDev/arielmejiadev.github.io/content/blog/12-fix-ambiguous-column-eloquent-exception.md

 ---
 id: 12
-title: Fix Ambiguous Column Eloquent Query Exception in Laravel
 published: true
+title: Fix - Ambiguous Column Eloquent Query Exception in Laravel
+date: October 14th, 2020
-description: Handle this relationship to get only the columns that you need from a relationship.
+description: Get only the columns that your query requires from a model, and it's relationship without issues
-tags: Laravel, Eloquent, relationships
 cover_image: https://dev-to-uploads.s3.amazonaws.com/i/c5vik4dlgowawfh51h6t.png
+tags: Laravel
 ---

-# Fix Ambiguous Column Eloquent Query Exception in Laravel
+# Fix - Ambiguous Column Eloquent Query Exception in Laravel

 ***
 **Issue**: An `Eloquent` Model with a `relationship`, both have a `column` that matches the same `name`